koesie10/ormlite-processor/README.md

 An OrmLite annotation processor which helps to cache classes.
 You may be familiar with [OrmLiteConfigUtil](http://ormlite.com/javadoc/ormlite-android/com/j256/ormlite/android/apptools/OrmLiteConfigUtil.html) which you need to run every time you changed a field or added a table in your Android app.
-This annotation processor will do that automatically and the startup time of your app is diminished even more!
-There is no need to parse a file, which means that there is no I/O.
+This annotation processor will do that automatically *at compile-time* and the startup time of your app is diminished even more!
+There is no need to parse an extra file, which means that there is no I/O.

+**Note: For now, this project only works on Android.
+I would like to make it compatible with normal Java as well, so stay tuned.**

 Getting started
 --------------